April 27, 2018 Press Release

 WASHINGTON, D.C. – Congresswoman Pramila Jayapal, member of the House Judiciary Committee, released the following statement in response to the decision by Judge John D. Bates of the Federal District Court for the District of Columbia to require the government to resume accepting new applicants to the Deferred Action for Childhood Arrivals (DACA) program.

-WASHINGTON, D.C. – Congresswoman Pramila Jayapal will kick off 2018 by hosting a town hall on Vashon Island on Tuesday, January 23 at 6:30 p.m.
+WASHINGTON, D.C. – On May 2, Congresswoman Pramila Jayapal will host a town hall in Downtown Seattle starting at 5:30 p.m.
 PST.

 WASHINGTON, D.C. – Today, Congresswoman Pramila Jayapal urged Environmental Protection Agency Administrator Scott Pruitt to hold a hearing in Washington’s 7th District for his proposed repeal of the Clean Power Plan.
 Jayapal is opposed to the repeal of this critical environmental measure.

 WASHINGTON, D.C. – Congresswoman Pramila Jayapal released the following statement in response to President Trump’s decision to launch airstrikes in Syria: “President Trump has just conducted another set of unconstitutional strikes.
 He does not have the power to take these actions without consulting Congress.
 Only Congress – not the White House – has the power to declare war.